 The 3.2-liter VTEC-equipped engine is compact, lightweight and fuel-efficient, representing the next generation of Acura V-6 powerplants.
 The 60-degree, 24-valve V-6 is mounted transversely in the chassis, improving packaging efficiency.
-For 2000, it is coupled with a new 5-speed Sequential SportShift automatic transmission with Grade Logic Control that drives the front wheels with the assistance of a standard Traction Control System (TCS).
+It is coupled with a new 5-speed Sequential SportShift automatic transmission with Grade Logic Control that drives the front wheels with the assistance of a standard Traction Control System (TCS).

 Noise Vibration and Harshness (NVH)

 - Full-floating piston pins eliminate piston slap during warm-up

 - Elimination of separate camshaft holders allows for a more compact, rigid cylinder head